jockmac22/foundation_calendar_date_time_picker/README.md

 ## Change Log

-- 2/13/2014 -> Fixed an issue with FF dates not parsing correctly.
+- 2/13/2014 -> Fixed an issue with FF/Safari dates not parsing correctly.
 (Thank you Date.js)
 - 2/6/2014 -> Added a UTC offset calculation option that calculates the display time with an offset from UTC, and then stores the selected values as the properly calculated UTC time.

 ##License